rrcobb/backgammon/notes/devlog.md

 - eventually, if the game really needs faster play, we can try optimizing again:
   - parallelize, maybe (bun/web) workers
   - see if we can find hotspots and optimize them down

-## Bugs...
-Seems like there are bugs in validmoves generation... it looks like I can bear off any pieces?